 PhD in Evaluation and Applied Research Methods, 2019

 MS in Organizational Psychology, 2015

 University of California, Los Angeles

-How can we best design individual, workplace, and community-based health promotion programs to improve well-being and prevent lifestyle diseases?
+How can individual, workplace, and community-based health and well-being programs improve positive functioning and prevent lifestyle disease?

 This research question spurred me to systematically review and meta-analyze over 20 years' worth of intervention research that examined positive functioning and performance outcomes (Donaldson et al., 2019).
 Across 6,027 employees representing 10 nations, I showed that five workplace interventions had a small positive effect on improving desirable outcomes, and a small to moderate effect on reducing undesirable outcomes.
 I also developed and validated my own scale of Positive Functioning at Work to contribute to the design and measurement of such interventions (Donaldson, 2019; Donaldson & Donaldson, 2021).
 The Positive Functioning at Work Scale provides a comprehensive measurement tool that can inform future workplace health promotion programs and interventions.
 It also predicts important performance outcomes, such as turnover intentions, job related affective well-being, plus individual, team, and organizational adaptivity, proactivity, and organizational proficiency.